TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 A flight from LA to NYC takes about 5.5 hours, but when there’s movie magic, you’ll be on the streets of The Big Apple in minutes at USS.

-Just next to Hollywood is New York, where you’ll spot brickstone buildings and yellow taxi cabs.
-They look just like the ones in the city, so take the opportunity to bluff your friends that you spent summer in the city that never sleeps.
+Just next to the Hollywood zone is New York, where you’ll spot brickstone buildings and yellow taxi cabs.
+They look just like the ones in the city, so take the opportunity to bluff your friends that you spent your holidays in the city that never sleeps.

 Thrill factor: 1/5